OBV Oscillator: Read Volume Momentum Like Smart Money

 Unlike regular OBV that can climb or fall forever, this oscillator gives you clear reference points.
 It's like having a volume-based momentum gauge that actually makes sense.

-The beauty is in its simplicity.
-While other volume indicators get complicated with multiple lines and confusing signals, the OBV Oscillator just shows you one thing: is volume-weighted momentum bullish or bearish right now?
+Other volume indicators pile on multiple lines and confusing signals.
+The OBV Oscillator just answers one question: is volume-weighted momentum bullish or bearish right now?

 How to Add OBV Oscillator Indicator to TradingView

-Getting the OBV Oscillator onto your TradingView charts through Pineify is refreshingly straightforward - no hunting through endless script libraries or dealing with broken code.
+Getting the OBV Oscillator onto your TradingView charts through Pineify is pretty straightforward - no hunting through endless script libraries or dealing with broken code.

 Here's the simple process: